rocketwf/rmq-project/README.md

 - compute on the fly,
 - precompute all queries,
 - sparse array,
+- segment tree,
 - block based approach (with varying block size),
+  - Include both the variant that computes suffix/prefix minima on the fly, and the variant that precomputes them.
 - Cartesian trees (with varying block size).
+  - Optional: Implement the recursive approaches that use $O(n)$ /bits/ or even
+    $2n+o(n)$ bits.

-Optimizing the code is encouraged but optional.
+Optimizing the code, both for speed and space usage, is encouraged but optional.

 Then, write a report comparing the methods via 3 plots:
 - how does *query time* scale with `n`?